Lotus Cortina: Racing

 In 1966, Team Lotus registered new cars for the British Saloon Car Championship, which was now open to Group 5 Special Touring Cars, as regulations had been changed.
 Fuel-injection and dry sumping were allowed, and with Lucas injection and tuning by BRM, the engines could produce 180 bhp at 7750 rpm, increasing their ability to stay with the Mustangs.
 The cars also had the MacPherson struts replaced with coil springs and shock absorbers and a revised wishbone geometry.
 They scored 8 class wins, many driven by Jim Clark.
 In the European Touring Car Challenge, Sir John Whitmore scored another four wins, not enough to give him the title, being beaten by Alfa Romeo Giulia GTAs.

 Cortina Lotus Mark 1's are a consistent class winner in modern Historic Touring Car racing throughout the world.
 The fastest official recorded speed is 147 mi/h at Mount Panorama Bathurst in Australia by Marc Ducquet.
 The recorded speed by radar on Conrod Straight was 143 mph.
 The car was owned by Bob Pearson and had a 203HP Twin Cam engine built by Randall Edgell in New Zealand.
 185/60-13 Radial tyres, 4.3 differential and 9,500 RPM.
 Considering the relatively low horsepower of the standard pushrod GT500 Cortina and the Lightweight alloy panelled Cortina Lotus this speed is achievable.
-For example, the legendary Australian driver "Gelignite Jack" Murray driving a Cortina GT500 - Australia's answer to the Cortina Lotus produced to comply with the local build requirements to be able to be raced of 100 units; initial batch 122, as opposed to running the Cortina Lotus which would have been imported with a minimum requirement of 250 - built by and intended for Harry Firth in the 1965 Bathurst 500 was clocked at 118 mph down conrod straight using a 3.9 diff, Lotus gearbox, large diameter (non radial) tyres and 7,900 rpm.
+For example, the legendary Australian driver "Gelignite Jack" Murray driving a Cortina GT500 - Australia's answer to the Cortina Lotus produced to comply with the local build requirements to be able to be raced of 100 units; initial batch 122, as opposed to running the Cortina Lotus which would have been imported with a minimum requirement of 250 - built by and intended for Harry Firth in the 1965 Bathurst 500 was clocked at 118 mph down Conrod Straight using a 3.9 diff, Lotus gearbox, large diameter (non radial) tyres and 7,900 rpm.

-The Cortina is well known in the USA for its competitiveness in the under 2000 cc class of the Trans Am Series.
+The Cortina is well known in the US for its competitiveness in the under 2000 cc class of the Trans Am Series.
 Canadian born Australian Allan Moffat shocked the outright class cars, winning Round 3 of the inaugural series in 1966 at the Bryar Motorsports Park in Loudon, New Hampshire.